Managing Lake Health

 - Managing runoff from driveways, roads, and nearby fields

-- Controlling invasive species and improving aquatic plant diversity
+- Controlling invasive species and supporting aquatic plant diversity

 What You Can Do